 It’s easy to confuse mindfulness with other concepts, but…

-- It is not meditation: mindfulness can be considered as a state of mind based on being aware of the present moment; meditation techniques will serve as pathways to this state.
+Mindfulness can be considered as a state of mind based on being aware of the present moment; meditation techniques will serve as pathways to this state.
 Whilst meditation is something you do for a set amount of time, mindfulness can be practiced constantly.

-- It has nothing to do with religion: Although the origin of mindfulness is based on Buddhist teachings, you don't need to practice this religion or any other to practice it.
+Although the origin of mindfulness is based on Buddhist teachings, you don't need to practice this religion or any other to practice it.
 Meditation based on mindfulness has been proven and validated through extensive scientific research as a practice that trains the ability to pay attention, without any spiritual or religious background involved.

-- Mindfulness is not about being calm: We often expect mindfulness will bring us calm and relaxation.
+We often expect mindfulness will bring us calm and relaxation.
 But mindfulness is just about noticing whatever experience we're having, including all the thoughts, feelings or physical sensations that are a part of it, even the unpleasant ones.

 The benefits of mindfulness

 - It promotes the development of empathy, compassion and patience.
-It allows to enjoy the present moment.
+It allows us to enjoy the present moment.
 Reduces or avoids impulsivity, regulating emotional responses.
 Encourages different attitudes such as learning not to judge and not to hold on to things and feelings.

 How to be more mindful?